Sasuke Uchiha: Characterization and themes

-The character's growth into since leaving the village and constant dynamic with the protagonist had ScreenRant calling them the two second best duo in anime considering he would go on to heavily assist Naruto by working for the village in his wanderings since exiling himself in the manga's ending.
+The character's growth into since leaving the village and constant dynamic with the protagonist had Screen Rant calling them the two second best duo in anime considering he would go on to heavily assist Naruto by working for the village in his wanderings since exiling himself in the manga's ending.
 The character's possible mortal fate in the fight against Kara was found by IGN to be a common commentary within readers who feared Sasuke dying in the narrative based on build up where he tells Boruto he and Naruto are ready to die protecting the village.
 The storyline Sasuke Retsuden where Sasuke questions his marriage due to his constant wanderings resulted positive reactions from the media as he gives Sakura an engagement ring and the couple start acting commonly.
 Critics also commented that Sasuke had become more caring toward his daughter, and they said the Boruto anime had developed Sasuke as a father and a husband and had solidified his relationship with his wife, Sakura, Writers considered his fight scenes in Boruto: Naruto the Movie and in particular his teamwork with Naruto to be the best parts of the film, with its television series also received critical acclaimed to the point of finding as appealing as the final fight from Shippuden between Sasuke and Naruto.